dimasd-angga/ghostinote/docs/ideas.md

 - Add a small character/word count in the status row.
 - Add a keyboard shortcut to instantly cycle opacity between 100% and 60%.
 - Idea: per-note color tag rendered as a tiny dot in the toolbar.
+- Consider an automatic backup of the notes folder to ~/Documents/Ghostinote-backups/ weekly.